-All extra credit assignments, late papers or projects must be completed on, or before the last day of instruction.
-I will not accept late assignments or extra credit assignments on the day of the final exam or after-don't ask.
+Please note: All extra credit will be graded on a quality basis.
+If an extra credit assignment is not up to instructor standard, points may be deducted.
+All extra credit assignments must be completed on, or before the last day of instruction.
+I will not accept late assignments, or extra credit assignments on the day of the final exam or after.

 Tentative Course Calendar: Instructional Design- Please note, this is subject to change.
-The more detailed list of assignments and due dates is included on Moodle.

 Changes to this calendar will be noted in Moodle, and by way of announcement to the whole class.
+There are some weeks that are combined allowing you additional time to complete assignments.
+This will be clarified on Moodle.